orhun/personal-blog/content/stdout-vs-stderr.md

 </details>

-You can run this with using [rust-script](https://github.com/fornwall/rust-script) as follows:
+You can run this using [rust-script](https://github.com/fornwall/rust-script) as follows:

 ```bash
 $ cargo install rust-script